spuzzelsnest/ww2web/README.md

-# Laravel and Leaflet Maps
+# Laravel 9.42 and Leaflet Maps POI settings with pictures

 ### Prerequisites